stephomi/nomadsculpt.com/manual/vuepress2/docs/faq.md

 ---

 ## Where are my projects located on my device?
-On iOS, it's simply in `Nomad/projects/`.
+The projects are located in the `projects` folder inside the main Nomad folder.

+On iOS, you can access the Nomad folder with the iOS Files app.

-On Android, it's in `Android/data/com.stephaneginier.nomad/files/projects/`.
+On Android, the Nomad folder is in `Android/data/com.stephaneginier.nomad/files/`.
 On the recent Android version (10/11), you don't have access to the `Android/data`folder anymore.
-You can access it through a separate app, for example [this app](https://play.google.com/store/apps/details?id=com.alphainventor.filemanager).
+You can access it through a separate app, for example [this one](https://play.google.com/store/apps/details?id=com.alphainventor.filemanager).

 ## It crashes when I save or remesh my model!